matter-labs/zksync-web-era-docs/docs/dev/developer-guides/building-on-zksync/fair-onboarding-alpha.md

 To register your project for Fair Onboarding fill out the form linked [here](https://forms.gle/wXjWiEeg16eMCWKJ8).
 You will need the following information:

 - Your project name and description
-- The address of your contracts on zkSync 2.0 testnet
+- The address of your contracts on zkSync Era Testnet
 - The L1 addresses you will use for bridging
 - A list of any tokens you intend to bridge during Fair Onboarding